Pickledire/PythonRPG/README.md

 ### Character Creation
 1. Enter your character's name
-2. Choose your race from the available options (now with colorful display!)
+2. Choose your race from the available options
 3. Each race has different starting stats and equipment
 4. You start with 100 gold